subugoe/crlite/README.md

     because it does not replicate the crossref API.
     Callers will be responsible for adapting their code to changes in the API.
 1. crlite provides some **type- and length-stable field accessors**.
-    The crossref API itself is, unfortunately, [not type- and length-stable](https://github.com/CrossRef/rest-api-doc/issues/551).
+    The crossref API itself is (? [https://github.com/subugoe/crlite/issues/20](#20)) [not type- and length-stable](https://github.com/CrossRef/rest-api-doc/issues/551).
     This instability is (unavoidably) imported into the rcrossref client, as it wrangles unstable API results into useful R objects.
     For example, in `rcrossref::cr_works()`, the order and number of columns [may differ](https://github.com/subugoe/metacheck/issues/183), depending on whether some field is included in the JSON returned from the corresponding `/works` endpoint.
     This is not the fault of rcrossref, but a necessary result of wrapping an unstable API in R dataframes (unless you want to reimplement the entire API spec in R to reassert stability).
     In interactive use, the instability may be a minor concern, outweighted by the convenience of ready-made R objects.
-    In production use, type- and length-instability can cause unexpected, hard to debug errors or requires ugly and non-idiomatic workarounds.
+    In production use, type- and length-instability can cause unexpected, hard to debug errors or requires non-idiomatic workarounds.

     By accessing only single *fields*, crlite can safely assert the type and content of the returned JSON, and return a type- and length-stable `NA` otherwise.
     These accessors, will, however remain tightly limited.